aymustfy/Basic-Stats-and-Data-Analysis-with-Python/README.md

 # Basic-Stats-and-Data-Analysis-with-Python
+In this repository, basic statistics and statistical analysis methods are applied in python programming language.

 ![Scheme](https://i.imgur.com/3ZficIr.png)

-In this repostor, basic statistics and statistical analysis methods are applied in python programming language.

 The scheme above was followed during the implementation process.
 First, parametric tests and then non-parametric tests were applied.